Julabob/OverTheWire/Bandit/Level_10_to_11.md

 First, we look at the directory's contents using the ls command.

 We hava a single file.
 Viewing the file gives a sequence of characters.
-The webiste mentions that the password is in a base64 form.
+The website mentions that the password is in a base64 form.
 Using the *base64 -d* is used to decode the base64 encoding which gives our password to the next stage.

 ```bash
 ls